Cash Flow Forecasting Best Practices: What You Need to Know

 What is the purpose of a cash flow forecast?

-4 components of a cash flow forecast
+The 4 main components of a cash flow forecast

 A comprehensive cash flow forecast typically includes the following fundamental components: